OtherRealms/Shot-Manager-Guide/index.rst

 **Multi-Layer EXR**

 Pandora does not officially support multi-layered EXR renders and output nodes using this format.
 This is to streamline the application for the Prism Pipeline, Shot Manager however offers in-built support for automatically outputing passes with some filtering options using the Shot List node.
-If rendering Multi-Layered EXRs you'll need to replaces a python file in for each render node; find --Install directory--"\Pandora\Plugins\Apps\Blender\Scripts\Pandora_Blender_externalAccess_Functions.py".
+If rendering Multi-Layered EXRs you'll need to replaces a python file in for ***each render node*** to bypass Pandora's limitation; find --Install directory--"\Pandora\Plugins\Apps\Blender\Scripts\Pandora_Blender_externalAccess_Functions.py".
 Make a Backup of this file.
 Replace with ShotManager.zip(extract)"\Shot Manager addon\shot_manager_pro\Pro\Pandora_Blender_externalAccess_Functions.py"